 At an awards luncheon held on Saturday, Sept.
 19, by the City of Rancho Cucamonga, James was honored and received multiple plaques and certificates, including some from the U.S. House of Representatives and the California Senate and Assembly.
 Additionally, he was recognized by the County of San Bernardino and the City of Rancho Cucamonga.

 “I’ve never been like the type to want to be recognized, but it felt good inside to know that people are recognizing your work,” James said.
 “I’ve always been a quiet guy, so I’m thankful but I just keep on working.
 The only thing that matters is it shows that people recognize your hard work.
-So day in and day out, you’re working hard; you don’t know if people recognize or not but that just valiates your hard work.”
+So day in and day out, you’re working hard; you don’t know if people recognize or not but that just validates your hard work.”

 This is the second time James has been awarded this prestigious honor.
 Back in 2021, he also received the Deputy of the Year Award.